Create positive change in your community and beyond with a rewarding career as a professional

 in practitioner skills, the counseling program offers online and on-campus tracks.

-K-12 School Counseling: Students with a specialization in School Counseling will be trained to meaningfully
+Students with a specialization in School Counseling will be trained to work with K-12

-and effectively work with K-12 students regarding social emotional, career, and academic
+students regarding social emotional, career, and academic counseling and interventions.

-counseling and interventions.
-Students will also learn how to collaborate successfully
+Students will also learn how to collaborate successfully with students' families,

-with students' families, school staff, and community stakeholders to facilitate positive
+school staff, and community stakeholders to facilitate a positive school community.

-their clinical knowledge to serve community members with disabilities who may benefit
+their clinical knowledge to serve community members with disabilities.
+They may benefit

 from vocational counseling, vocational evaluation, veterans care, addictions rehabilitation,